-- Build the system up from (the flue spigot of) the appliance. - Connect the concentric pipe pieces and, if necessary, the bend(s). - AAAA On each connection, apply a clip binding with silicon sealing ring. - Use a self-tapping screw to fix the clip binding to the pipe on locations that cannot be reached after installation. - Apply sufficient wall brackets, so that the weight of the pipes does not rest on the appliance. - Attach the wall terminal from the outside by means of four screws. - Determine the remaining length for the wall or roof terminal and cut it to size, make sure the correct insertion length is maintained. - Place the wall terminal with the (groove/folded) seam at the top;
+- Build the system up from (the flue spigot of) the appliance. - Connect the concentric pipe pieces and, if necessary, the bend(s). - On each connection, apply a clip binding with silicon sealing ring. - Use a self-tapping screw to fix the clip binding to the pipe on locations that cannot be reached after installation. - Attach the concentric system with sufficient fastening brackets, so that the weight is not resting on the appliance.
+Observe the following; - Place the first fastening bracket 0.5 metre from the appliance, at the most. - Place a fastening bracket maximum 0.1 metre from each bend, if the bends are more than 0.25 metre away from each other.
+If two bends are closer to one another than 0.25 metre, 1 fastening bracket between these bends will be sufficient. - At least every 1 metre, place a fastening bracket at slanted and horizontal sections. - At least every 2 metres, place a fastening bracket at vertical sections. - Fasten a roof terminal with anchor cables, if it protrudes more than 1,5 metres above the terminal. - Attach the wall terminal from the outside by means of four screws. - Determine the remaining length for the wall or roof terminal and cut it to size, make sure the correct insertion length is maintained. - Place the wall terminal with the (groove/folded) seam at the top.

-!Caution • When using the wall terminal, place the terminal with a downward slope of 1 cm / metre towards the outside, in order to prevent rain water from raining in.
+!Caution When using the wall terminal, place the terminal with a downward slope of 1 cm / metre towards the outside, in order to prevent rain water from raining in.